Jhagariya Khurd (census code 482441)

 Jhagariya Khurd is a village in the Bhopal district of Madhya Pradesh, India.
 It is located in the Huzur tehsil and the Phanda block.

-It is located on the National Highway 12, near Barrai and Babadiya Khurd.
+It is located on National Highway 12, near Barrai and Babadiya Khurd.

 Demographics

 According to the 2011 census of India, Jhagariya Khurd has 119 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 54.84%.